National Earth Hour Capitals 2016

 Bogor, Indonesia, won We Love Cities 2016 with a landslide victory.
 Bogor showed an amazing ability to reach out to its citizens and to rally their support. #WeLoveBogor

 The Earth Hour City Challenge initiative has been created to celebrate cities that are taking amazing steps forward in creating a greener, cleaner and more sustainable city to live in, while inspiring other cities to do the same.

-Cities are invited to report relevant data, plans and actions via an internationally recognized carbon reporting platform for cities, carbonn Cities Climate Registry, managed by ICLEI – Local Governments for Sustainability.
-Outreach and support to cities will be provided in collaboration with ICLEI and the final plans and data reviewed by an international jury.
+Cities are invited to report relevant data, plans and actions via an internationally recognized carbon reporting platform for cities, Carbonn Climate Registry, cCR, managed by ICLEI – Local Governments for Sustainability.
+Outreach and support to cities is provided in collaboration with ICLEI and the final plans and data reviewed by an international jury.